How do you hunt a property you’ve never seen before? Modern scouting apps can give you a good head start

 S.P.: This location is near the first one.
 That’s two locations really close on opposite sides of the river that are very similar but good for different winds.

 3. The Big-Field Point

 S.P.: This is the first place I picked out.
 It’s a finger right at the edge of a field.
 Deer are likely walking around or through that point.
 I can see a long way and move to them if I’m not close enough already.
-I can slide into this spot on a north wind.

 4. False River